becca-tiessen/el-dorado/README.md

 To start the server, run `go run main.go` in the /server directory in one tab.

 To start the browser, run `yarn client` in the /client directory

+Use npm as a package manager.